-Everyone aged 6 to 17, and not yet a high school graduate, is required to attend either a public or an acceptable private school.
-188 Students who repeatedly fail to attend can be dealt with by truant officers, and if necessary by the courts.
+Everyone aged 7 to 17 must attend school, with some exceptions.
+Students who repeatedly fail to attend can be dealt with by truant officers, and if necessary, by the courts.

 Of course, this is merely the minimum legal education requirement.
-The realities of work and life in a complex society require more education for most people.
+The realities of work and life in a complex society require more education or vocational training for most people.